p-v-peev/java-simple-event-loop/README.md

 # java-simple-event-loop
-Simple event loop implementation in java, where you can execute tasks in asynchronous way and the result will be available in the event loop thread.
+Simple event loop implementation in java, which allows asynchronous execution of tasks and synchronous processing of the result from their execution.

+Examples: